The Clam Chair: The Design Mystery Behind a Danish Icon

 ’Muslingeskal’ is the aforementioned Clam Chair.

-However, the strongest physical evidence is related to the previously mentioned advertisement from the magazine 'Møbelfabrikanten'.
-After Arnold's death, several images of his designs were found in his desk that were clearly made for marketing purposes.
-Among these was a cut-out photo of the Clam Chair, which is the exact same photo that was copied for the Vik & Blindheim ad with the four chairs.
-You can tell by the angle of the chair, the fabric and the grain of the wood.
-And there is only one explanation for the Madsen family owning the original photograph: Arnold Madsen is the creator of the Clam Chair.
+However, the strongest physical evidence is related to the previously mentioned advertisement from the magazine Møbelfabrikanten.
+After Arnold's death, several images of his designs were discovered in his desk, clearly intended for marketing purposes.
+Among these was a cut-out photo of the Clam Chair, which is identical to the photo used in the Vik & Blindheim ad featuring the four chairs.
+This can be determined by the angle of the chair, the fabric, and the grain of the wood.
+The only explanation for the Madsen family possessing the original photograph is that Arnold Madsen is the creator of the Clam Chair.

 Clam Chairs by Arnold Madsen, lambskinImage of two Clam Chairs previously sold in KLASSIK.